alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 [publish]: repos/datagovuk_publish
 [sentry]: https://sentry.io/govuk/

-> 🚧 This doc is being updated to reflect that CKAN now runs in Kubernetes.
->
-> In the meantime, if you're unable to figure out one of yet-to-be-updated
-> parts, #govuk-platform-engineering will be able to help you.

 This document covers some of the requests that GOV.UK Technical 2nd Line support may receive regarding data.gov.uk and CKAN (which is the publishing application behind data.gov.uk).

 [Separate documentation][dgu-docs] exists for publishers.